sjavi4/PlayerDoll/README.md

 Welcome to report any issues (performance, bugs, suggestions, feedback, compatibility tests)

+v1.25 : Doll now will connect to server by Emulating a client.<br>
+- This Should provide a better support in the future.

+[To-Be-Solved problem]<br>
+For Paper based Servers or packet limiter plugin.<br>
+Doll sometimes will being kicked by Server because of Exceeding Packet Rate Limit.<br>
+Try to set the packet-limiter higher by going to<br>
+ServerRoot/config/paper-global.yml<br>
+packet-limiter.all-packets.max-packet-rate<br>
+(Default is 500.0)

 ## Functionalities
 - Do most as player does
 - Able to make changes to the world